seth-nelson/seth-nelson/README.md

-# Well howdy there, I'm Seth - Purveyor of Clean Code and Enforcer of Auto-Closing Childless Elements! 📐
+# Go touch some grass fellow devs! 📐

 ## 🔎
 I am a full stack engineer by trade, but front end engineer by passion.
 I have been consulting for many different projects over the last 3 years including full stack government apps, mobile applications, social accountability applications, commercial widgets, and marketing sites.
 My current tech stack is React utilizing Gatsby + Graphql running Wordpress CMS.
 I am always up for learning something new and staying curious, especially in the security and hardware sector.
 Shoot me a message if you have a fun project you're working on!